libhal-google/libhal.github.io/mkdocs/trying_out.md

 # Installing microcontroller profiles

-This command will install the profiles for the LPC40 series microcontrollers.
+This command will install the profiles for the ARM cortex processor and LPC40 series microcontrollers.
+The LPC40 microcontrollers are:
-These microcontrollers are:

 - lpc4072
 - lpc4074